robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 important.
 They are needed for `named argument support`__ and the Libdoc_ tool needs them to be able to create a meaningful library documentation.

+As explained in the above table, default values can be specified with argument names either as a string like `'name=default'` or as a tuple like `('name', 'default')`.
+The main problem with the former syntax is that all default values are considered strings whereas the latter syntax allows using all objects like `('inteter', 1)` or `('boolean', True)`.
+When using other objects than strings, Robot Framework can do `automatic argument conversion`__ based on them.

+For consistency reasons, also arguments that do not accept default values can be specified as one item tuples.
+For example, `['a', 'b=c', '*d']` and `[('a',), ('b', 'c'), ('*d',)]` are equivalent.

 If `get_keyword_arguments` is missing or returns Python `None` or Java `null` for a certain keyword, that keyword gets an argument specification accepting all arguments.
 This automatic argument spec is either `[*varargs, **kwargs]` or `[*varargs]`, depending does `run_keyword` `support free named arguments`__ or not.

+.. note:: Support to specify arguments as tuples like `('name', 'default')`
+          is new in Robot Framework 3.2.

 __ `Free named arguments with dynamic libraries`_
 __ `Named-only arguments with dynamic libraries`_
 __ `Named argument syntax with dynamic libraries`_
-__ `Free named arguments with dynamic libraries`_
+__ `Implicit argument types based on default values`_ __ `Free named arguments with dynamic libraries`_

 Getting keyword argument types